As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 The GT6 adds a rear soundbar with multicolor LED lighting and seats six.

 The XT models are the real headline.
-They use dual independent motors (4 kW front + 6.3 kW rear, 10.3 kW total) with on-demand 4WD.
+Evolution's D-Max XT4 page describes an on-demand 4-wheel-drive system with dual independent electric motors and controllers.
 That makes the XT one of very few golf carts with true four-wheel drive.

 Additional XT features include 24x10R16 all-terrain tires, a 74-quart portable cooler, illuminated running boards, and a brush guard.
 Top speed reaches 25 mph.